lsst-sitcom/sitcomtn-131/index.rst

    VMS acceleration along y for accelerometer #2, TMA Orientation, TMA torque, TMA speed, M1M3 angular acceleration around x, y and z.
 The start and the end of the slew are indicated by the vertical dashed lines.

-During the slew and between the acceleration and decelartion phase, we see a few vibration occurences detected by the VMS
+During the slew and between the acceleration and deceleration phase, we see a few vibration occurences detected by the VMS

 The following plot shows the acceleration along x, y and z axis recorded by accelerometer #2 and HP forces along the same axes.